 Boy Scouts approve plan to accept openly gay boys

-Liberal Scout leaders supports the proposal to accept gay youth, though they have made clear they want the ban on gay adults lifted.
+Liberal Scout leaders - while supporting the proposal to accept gay youth - have made clear they want the ban on gay adults lifted as well.

-Conservatives with the Scouts - including some churches that sponsor Scout units - wanted to continue excluding gay youths.
-In some cases they threatened to leave the organization if the ban were lifted.
+In contrast, conservatives with the Scouts - including some churches that sponsor Scout units - wanted to continue excluding gay youths, in some cases threatening to defect if the ban were lifted.

 "We are deeply saddened," said Frank Page, president of the Southern Baptist Convention's executive committee after learning of the result.
 "Homosexual behavior is incompatible with the principles enshrined in the Scout oath and Scout law."

 The Assemblies of God, another conservative denomination, said the policy change "will lead to a mass exodus from the Boy Scout program."
 It also warned that the change would make the BSA vulnerable to lawsuits seeking to end the ban on gay adults.

 "While I will always cherish my time as a Scout and the life lessons I learned, I am greatly disappointed with this decision," he said.

 The result was welcomed by many liberal members of the Scouting community and by gay-rights activists, though most of the praise was coupled with calls for ending the ban on gay adults.

 "I'm so proud of how far we've come, but until there's a place for everyone in Scouting, my work will continue," said Jennifer Tyrrell, whose ouster as a Cub Scout den leader in Ohio because she is lesbian launched a national protest movement.

 Pascal Tessier, a 16-year-old Boy Scout from Maryland, was elated by the outcome.